 A python script that converts RSS/Atom newsfeeds to email

-We highly recommend that you subscribe to the rss2email project feed so you can keep up to date with the latest version, bugfixes and features:
+We highly recommend that you watch the rss2email project on GitHub so you can keep up to date with the latest version, bugfixes and features:

 Before you install rss2email, you’ll need to make sure that a few things are in place.